Uphill raises bid for Integrated Silicon

-(Reuters) - Chinese consortium Uphill Investment Co raised its offer to buy Integrated Silicon Solution Inc ISSI.O to $23 per share, trumping Chipmaker Cypress Semiconductor Corp’s (CY.O) latest bid of $22.25.
+June 23 (Reuters) - Chinese consortium Uphill Investment Co raised its offer to buy Integrated Silicon Solution Inc to $23 per share, trumping Chipmaker Cypress Semiconductor Corp’s latest bid of $22.25.

 Uphill’s offer values Integrated Silicon at about $730.5 million, based on shares outstanding as of May 1.
 The offer represents a 22.7 percent premium to Integrated Silicon’s close on May 13, when Cypress kicked off the bidding war.